ZealanL/RLGym-PPO-Guide/README.md

 # Making your first Rocket League ML bot using rlgym-ppo

 This guide will explain how to get started with rlgym-ppo, a very nice and easy-to-use learning framework for making Rocket League bots.
-I will explain what all of the settings in `example.py` do, and various recommendations.
+I will explain what all of the settings in `example.py` do, and give various recommendations.

-*DISCLAIMER: The recommendations I will give are based on my personal experience, as well as what I have learned from talking to and reading the code of other bot creators.
-I am definitely no expert, and my experience is limited to just a few bots.
-Furthermore, no piece of advice can apply to all bots, and while I will do my best to give general sentiments, some may not apply perfectly (or at all) to your bot.
+**DISCLAIMER:** *The recommendations I will give are based on my personal experience and what I have learned from talking to other bot creators.
+I am definitely not an expert, and my personal experience is limited to just a few bots.
+Also, no piece of advice can apply to all bots, and while I will do my best to give general advice, some of it may not apply perfectly (or at all) to your bot.
 Experiment and see what works best!
 That's usually the only way to truly know.*

 *Also, if you notice a mistake in this guide, let me know!*